Searching for heavy Higgs in supersymmetric final states at the LHC: pMSSM random scan

 For direct detection, we utilised the latest results form the XENON1T collaboration~\cite{Aprile:2018dbl}, while the theory parameter space was appropriately rescaled by $\zeta$ where $\zeta$ is defined by $\zeta = \Omega h^2_{central}/\Omega h^2_{theory}$, where $\Omega h^2_{central} = 0.1189$~\cite{Aghanim:2018eyx}.
-Here, we a parametric form of the direct detection cross section similar to~\cite{Belanger:2015vwa}.
+Here, we use a parametric form of the direct detection cross section similar to~\cite{Belanger:2015vwa}.
+We would like to mention here that we also do mcmc scan in the MSSM parameter space which give similar results.